Item 30: Write more than unit tests

 Some aspects of this example will appear in every unit test:

-• marked with the #[test] attribute, and included within…
+• Each test function is marked with the #[test] attribute.

-• a #[cfg(test)] attribute, so the code only gets built in test configurations.
+• The module holding the test functions is annotated with a #[cfg(test)] attribute, so the code gets built only in test configurations.

 • The test code here is held in a separate module, conventionally called tests or test.
-This module may be inline (as here), or held in a separate tests.rs file.
+This module may be inline (as here) or held in a separate tests.rs file.
+Using a separate file for the test module has the advantage that it's easier to spot whether code that uses a function is test code or "real" code.

-• The test module may have a wildcard use super::* to pull in everything from the parent module under test.
-This makes it more convenient to add tests (and is an exception to the general advice of Item 23 to avoid wildcard imports).
+• The test module might have a wildcard use super::* to pull in everything from the parent module under test.
+This makes it more convenient to add tests (and is an exception to the general advice in Item 23 to avoid wildcard imports).

-• A unit test has the ability to use anything from the parent module, whether it is pub or not.
-This allows for "whitebox" testing of the code, where the unit tests exercise internal features that aren't visible to normal users.
+• The normal visibility rules for modules mean that a unit test has the ability to use anything from the parent module, whether it is pub or not.
+This allows for "open-box" testing of the code, where the unit tests exercise internal features that aren't visible to normal users.

-• The test code makes use of unwrap() for its expected results; the advice of Item 18 isn't really relevant for test-only code, where panic! is used to signal a failing test.
+• The test code makes use of expect() or unwrap() for its expected results.
+The advice in Item 18 isn't really relevant for test-only code, where panic! is used to signal a failing test.
 Similarly, the test code also checks expected results with assert_eq!, which will panic on failure.

-• The code under test includes a function that panics on some kinds of invalid input, and the tests exercise that in a test that's marked with the #[should_panic] attribute.
-This might be an internal function that normally expects the rest of the code to respect its invariants and preconditions, or it might be a public function that has some reason to ignore the advice of Item 18.
+• The code under test includes a function that panics on some kinds of invalid input; to exercise that, there's a unit test function that's marked with the #[should_panic] attribute.
+This might be needed when testing an internal function that normally expects the rest of the code to respect its invariants and preconditions, or it might be a public function that has some reason to ignore the advice in Item 18.
 (Such a function should have a "Panics" section in its doc comment, as described in Item 27.)

-Item 27 suggests not documenting things that are already expressed by the type system; similarly, there's no need to test things that are guaranteed by the type system.
-If your enum types start start holding values that aren't in the list of allowed variants, you've got bigger problems than a failing unit test!
+Item 27 suggests not documenting things that are already expressed by the type system.
+Similarly, there's no need to test things that are guaranteed by the type system.
+If your enum types start holding values that aren't in the list of allowed variants, you've got bigger problems than a failing unit test!

 However, if your code relies on specific functionality from your dependencies, it can be helpful to include basic tests of that functionality.
-The aim here is not to repeat testing that's already done by the dependency itself, but instead to have an early warning system that indicates whether it's safe to include a new version of that dependency in practice – separately from whether the semantic version number (Item 21) indicates that the new version is safe in theory.
+The aim here is not to repeat testing that's already done by the dependency itself but instead to have an early warning system that indicates whether the behavior that you need from the dependency has changed—separately from whether the public API signature has changed, as indicated by the semantic version number (Item 21).

 Integration Tests